Itvisors/mendix-ReactDnD/README.md

 ### Rendering items as an image
 The widget can render items as image, allowing the user to rotate the image.
 Optionally, the image can resize along with the zoom percentage or keep its size.
 Examples: A marker on a floorplan should probably not scale so it remains visible when zooming out.
 Furniture placed on the floorplan should scale with the zoom percentage.

 When X and Y offset are set, position absolute is also set on the item.
+Note that using drag handles too may cause the image position to be incorrect.
+So please don't do that unless you know what you're doing and can deal with the consequences.

 Use CommunityCommons.GetImageDimensions to save the image dimensions on your image objects.